APA 7th referencing

 Artist 33 33 22

-Scenario 4: Using published data to create your own table or figure
+Using published data to create a table or figure

-When creating your own tables and figures from published data (e.g. from a report, journal article, book etc.), an in-text citation and reference list entry is usually sufficient acknowledgement of the source material.
+When you create your own table or figure using data from a published source (e.g. a government report, journal article, or book), an in-text citation and reference list entry is usually sufficient acknowledgement of the source material.

-• If you have more than one table or figure in your paper, number them sequentially in the order that they appear in your text (Table 1, Table 2).
-Numbering is separate for tables and figures.
+• If you use more than one table or figure, number them in the order they appear in your work (e.g. Table 1, Table 2).
+Tables and figures are numbered separately

 Table 1